flancian/garden/metasj.md

 		- interlay: a collection of statements with some default schema
 		- a standard schema could be: naming a source and describing its properties
 			- aside: catalogue like
-		- unsure now because people that care about granualr
+		- unsure now because people that care about granular knowledge and compile huge datasets get easily distracted about format questions
+			- better to define it in terms of a namespace

 ## [[2021-05-22]]